Hairy Cell Leukemia Medication

 Medication Summary

-Systemic therapy has changed rapidly in the past 10 years because of new biologic agents (eg, interferons) and new purine analogues.
-Also, the availability of recombinant human hematopoietic growth factors has improved supportive care during life-threatening infections in those with hairy cell leukemia.
+Systemic therapy of hairy cell leukemia has changed rapidly in the past 10 years because of new biologic agents (eg, interferons) and new purine analogues.
+Also, the availability of recombinant human hematopoietic growth factors has improved supportive care during life-threatening infections in these patients.

 Purine Analogues